Drug information

 How is levofloxacin used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV include recommendations on the uses of levofloxacin in people with HIV to:
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents With HIV and/or the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children With and Exposed to HIV include recommendations on the uses of levofloxacin in people with HIV to:

 The recommended uses may not always be consistent with FDA-approved uses of levofloxacin.
 See the Adult and Pediatric Opportunistic Infection Guidelines for complete information on recommended uses of levofloxacin in adults and children with HIV.
 Levofloxacin may have other recommended uses not listed above.